kikito/lua-sandbox/README.md

 sf() -- error: os.execute not found
 ```

-Sandboxed functions will eventually throw an error if they contain infinite loops:
+Sandboxed code will eventually throw an error if it contains infinite loops (note: this feature is not available in LuaJIT):

 ```lua
 local sf = sandbox.protect([[